junobuild/docs/blog/2024-07-10-how-to-launch-a-memecoin-project-on-icp/index.md

 ICPSwap is a decentralized exchange that facilitates token trading and swapping by allowing tokens to be listed and liquidity pools to be created for different token pairs.

-And because ICPSwap is a decentralized autonomous organization (DAO) controlled by the community members, you need to submit a proposal for your proposal to be added on the exchange.
+And because ICPSwap is a decentralized autonomous organization (DAO) controlled by the community members, you need to submit a proposal for your token to be added on the exchange.
 This proposal will be voted on by the community members.
 If the proposal passes, the token will be listed on this exchange.

 We will create a proposal to add our token on ICPSwap in the following steps.